Child-Development-Lab/HBCD-EEG-Utilities/docs/index.md

 Functionality of `HBCD-EEG-Utilities.m` is as follows:

 - Loads HBCD EEG .set files
-- Computes derivatives for each task.
+- Computes derivatives for each selected task.
-- Saves trial-level and summary statistics output per participant, per task.
+- Saves trial-level and summary statistics output per participant for the VEP, MMN, and FACE tasks.
+- Saves power spectrum output for the RS task.
-- Relabels summary statistics to reflect names of ERP components and ROIs of interest.
+- Relabels variable names to reflect names of ERP components and ROIs of interest.
-- Concatenates all summary statistics output into a single spreadsheet per task.
+- Concatenates all subjects' summary statistics output into a single spreadsheet for each task.
+- Concatenates all subjects' trial measures output into a single spreadsheet for each task.

 ### Contents